FarronF/limerick-council-meetings/meetings/2024/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 10th January 2024.md

 all interested parties were invited to submit a Tender.
 It was also noted that a panel is to be

-put in place in early 2024 which will be circulated to the Members in due course.--- 8
+put in place in early 2024 which will be circulated to the Members in due course.
+---
+8

 18. Notice of Motion submitted by Councillor J. Sheahan